perladvent/perldotcom/content/article/_pub_1998_06_perl-xml.md

 {
-   "title" : "Perl Support for XML Developing", "description" : " How to Make Perl The Language of Choice for XML Perl has been the language of choice for anyone doing serious text processing.
-Now efforts are underway to make Perl the language of choice for those doing \"structured\" text...", "thumbnail" : null,
-   "categories" : "data",
-   "authors" : [
-      "dale-dougherty"
-   ],
-   "image" : null,
-   "draft" : null,
    "tags" : [
       "languages",
       "perl",
       "xml",
       "xml"
    ],
+   "title" : "Perl Support for XML Developing", "categories" : "data",
    "date" : "1998-03-10T00:00:00-08:00",
-   "slug" : "/pub/1998/06/perl-xml"
+   "slug" : "/pub/1998/06/perl-xml",
+   "draft" : null,
+   "thumbnail" : null,
+   "description" : " How to Make Perl The Language of Choice for XML Perl has been the language of choice for anyone doing serious text processing.
+Now efforts are underway to make Perl the language of choice for those doing \"structured\" text...", "image" : null,
+   "authors" : [
+      "dale-dougherty"
+   ]
 }